david6983/themaquereau/doc/cache/cache_implementation_volley_android_kotlin.md

 # Cache System Implementation Experimentation & Proof of Concept

 The first goal of this document is to prove that the cache system is implemented in the project.
-Then, this document is aim to compare the difference between a `JsonObjectRequest` without overriding `parseNetworkResponse` and a `JsonObjectRequest` with overriding `parseNetworkResponse`
+Then, this document is aimed to compare the difference between a `JsonObjectRequest` without overriding `parseNetworkResponse` and a `JsonObjectRequest` with overriding `parseNetworkResponse`

 ## Implementation without overriding